mlswg/mls-protocol/draft-ietf-mls-protocol.md

   of PSKs in the derivation corresponds to the order of PreSharedKey proposals in the `proposals` vector.

-* Construct an MLSMessageContent object containing the Commit object.
-Sign the MLSMessageContent using the old GroupContext as context.
+* Construct an MLSContent object containing the Commit object.
+Sign the MLSContent using the old GroupContext as context.
-  * Use the MLSMessageContent to update the confirmed transcript hash and update the new GroupContext.
+  * Use the MLSContent to update the confirmed transcript hash and update the new GroupContext.
   * Use the `init_secret` from the previous epoch, the `commit_secret` and the `psk_secret` as defined in the previous steps, and the new GroupContext to compute the new `joiner_secret`, `welcome_secret`, `epoch_secret`, and derived secrets for the new epoch.
-  * Use the `confirmation_key` for the new epoch to compute the `confirmation_tag` value, and the `membership_key` for the old epoch to compute the `membership_tag` value in the MLSPlaintext.
+  * Use the `confirmation_key` for the new epoch to compute the `confirmation_tag` value.
-  * Calculate the interim transcript hash using the new confirmed transcript hash and the `confirmation_tag` from the MLSMessageAuth.
+  * Calculate the interim transcript hash using the new confirmed transcript hash and the `confirmation_tag` from the MLSContentAuthData.

+* Protect the MLSAuthenticatedContent object using keys from the old epoch:
+  * If encoding as MLSPlaintext, compute the `membership_tag` value using the `membership_key`.
+  * If encoding as an MLSCiphertext, encrypt the message using the `sender_data_secret` and the next (key, nonce) pair from the sender's handshake ratchet.

 * Construct a GroupInfo reflecting the new state:
   * Group ID, epoch, tree, confirmed transcript hash, interim transcript hash, and group context extensions from the new state
-  * The confirmation_tag from the MLSMessageAuth object
+  * The confirmation_tag from the MLSContentAuthData object
   * Other extensions as defined by the application
   * Optionally derive an external keypair as described in {{key-schedule}}
     (required for External Commits, see {{joining-via-external-commits}})